Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-enroll-device-tpm-python.md

 1. Observe a saída para ver se a inscrição foi executada com êxito.

 1. Navegue até ao serviço de aprovisionamento no portal do Azure.
-Clique em **Gerir inscrições**.
+Selecione **Gerir inscrições**.
 Repare que o seu dispositivo TPM aparece no separador **Inscrições Individuais**, com o nome `registrationid` criado anteriormente.

     ![Verificar a inscrição do TPM com êxito no portal](./media/quick-enroll-device-tpm-python/1.png)

 ## <a name="clean-up-resources"></a>Limpar recursos
-Se quiser explorar o exemplo de serviço Java, não limpe os recursos criados neste Manual de Início Rápido.
-Se não planear continuar, utilize os passos seguintes para eliminar todos os recursos criados no Guia Rápido.
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Feche a janela da saída do exemplo de Python no seu computador.
 1. Se criou um dispositivo TPM simulado, feche a janela do simulador TPM.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Passos seguintes
-Neste Manual de Início Rápido, criou através de programação uma entrada de inscrição individual para um dispositivo TPM e, opcionalmente, criou um dispositivo simulado TPM no seu computador e aprovisionou-o no seu hub IoT com o Serviço Aprovisionamento de Dispositivos no Hub IoT do Azure.
+In this quickstart, you’ve programmatically created an individual enrollment entry for a TPM device, and, optionally, created a TPM simulated device on your machine and provisioned it to your IoT hub using the Azure IoT Hub Device Provisioning Service.
 Para ficar a conhecer aprofundadamente o aprovisionamento de dispositivos, prossiga no tutorial para a configuração do Serviço Aprovisionamento de Dispositivos no portal do Azure.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub Device Provisioning Service tutorials](./tutorial-set-up-cloud.md) (Tutoriais do Serviço Aprovisionamento de Dispositivos no Hub IoT do Azure)